dmkraych/Quickterm.nvim/README.md

-# "Quickterm.nvim"
+# "Swifterm.nvim"

-Quickly create a terminal that saves state when hidden.
+Create a popup terminal that saves state when hidden.

 <!-- TOC -->